RediSearch/RediSearch/docs/Phonetic_Matching.md

 # Phonetic Matching

-Phonetic matching, a.k.a "Jon or John", allows searching for terms based on their pronounciation.
+Phonetic matching, a.k.a "Jon or John", allows searching for terms based on their pronunciation.
 This capability can be a useful tool when searching for names of people.

 Phonetic matching is based on the use of a phonetic algorithm.
-A phonetic algorithm transforms the input term to an approximate representation of its pronounciation.
-This allows indexing terms, and consequently searching, by their pronounciation.
+A phonetic algorithm transforms the input term to an approximate representation of its pronunciation.
+This allows indexing terms, and consequently searching, by their pronunciation.

 As of v1.4 RediSearch provides phonetic matching via the definition of text fields with the `PHONETIC` attribute.
 This causes the terms in such fields to be indexed both by their textual value as well as their phonetic approximation.